MatthewPatey/Fixel/paper/sections/lrm.md

 + **String**: A string in Fixel, like a string in Python, refers to an ordered list of characters.
 Additionally, this sequence of characters that are strung together is preceded and followed by double quotes.

 ### Derived Types
-+ **Image**: The Image type is used to refer to the images passed as program arguments when the program is run.Fixel built in functions operate on these image types.
++ **Image**: The Image type is used to refer to the images passed as program arguments when the program is run.
+Fixel built in functions operate on these image types.
 Images have height and width properties, and allow individual pixels to be both read and written.

 + **Color**: Color is a wrapper for a 3 integer tuple.
 It contains exactly 3 integers each of which correspond to the red, green, and blue (RGB) values of a color respectively.
 Colors support basic arithmatic operations between with numbers and other colors.